-It is a client-side chart component based on Javascript and it can be easily implemented in our web projects.
+It is a client-side chart component based on Javascript and can be easily implemented in our web projects.

 <div class="chart-filter">